lirantal/essential-nodejs-security-book/manuscript/utilize-the-transport.md

 I> Collin Jackson from Carnegie Mellon University, and Adam Barth from Google.
 I>

-Sending HTTP requests to the web server even though an HTTPS connection was initially made is not a problem on its own, as the user is unaware of why this is happening and wouldn't necessarily suspect a MITM attack.
+Sending insecure HTTP requests to the web server, even though an HTTPS connection was initially made is not a problem on its own, as the user is unaware of why this is happening and wouldn't necessarily suspect a MITM attack.
 Perhaps the server has a REST endpoint which does not yet support HTTPS.

-In the following flow diagram, _Figure 1-1_, we can see an example scenario where the server returns an HTML file for the login page to the browser, which includes some resources that are accessible over HTTP, like the submit button's image.
+In the following flow diagram, _Figure 1-1_, we can see an example scenario where the server returns an HTML file for the login page to the browser, which includes some resources that are accessible over HTTP (`http://cdn.server.com/images/submit.png`), like the submit button's image.

-If an attacker is able to perform a Man-In-The-Middle attack and "sit on the wire" to listen and sniff any un-encrypted traffic that flows through, then they can access and read those HTTP requests which may include sensitive data such as the user's cookie.
+If an attacker is able to perform a Man-In-The-Middle attack and "sit on the wire" to listen and sniff any un-encrypted traffic that flows through, then they can access and read those HTTP requests which may include sensitive data.
 Even worse scenarios may include HTTP resources set for POST or PUT endpoints where actual data is being sent and can be sniffed.

 ![Figure 1-1 - Visualizing HTTPS MITM Attack](images/figure1-1.png)

 ### The Solution

-When web servers want to protect their web clients through a secured HTTPS connection, they need to send the _Strict-Transport-Security_ header with a given value which represents the duration of time in seconds which the web client should send future requests over a secured HTTPS connection.
+When web servers want to protect their web clients through a secured HTTPS connection, they need to send the _Strict-Transport-Security_ header with a given value which represents the duration of time in seconds for which the web client should send future requests over a secured HTTPS connection.

-e.g. to tell the web client to send further secure HTTPS requests for the next hour:
+e.g. to instruct the browser to upgrade all requests sent to the server to HTTPS for the next hour:

 ```
 Strict-Transport-Security: max-age=3600